 From Trouble Maker to a Successful Graduate

-Nick Gentry was born in London.
-He grew up in St Albans, a nearby town.
-He went to Parmiter’s School in Garston, Hertfordshire and was almost expelled due to his troubling behavior on numerous occasions.
-Later on, Gentry studied Sculpture in GCSE, but trapped air in the clay destroyed his entire exhibition in the kiln, a thermally insulated chamber.
-While he studied art at Ridge Street Art School and The University of Hertfordshire, he was influenced by the well known exhibition Sensation at the Royal Academy of Art, which signaled the arrival of the Young British Artists.
-Gentry applied to Liverpool College of Art, but was refused admission.
-However, a year later his application was successful and he started attending the college.
+Nicholas James Gentry was born in London, in London in 1980.
+He grew up in St Albans, a nearby town and attended Parmiter’s School in Garston and was almost expelled due to his troubling behavior.
+Later on, Gentry studied Sculpture in GCSE and at Ridge Street Art School and The University of Hertfordshire.
+The artist applied for Liverpool College of Art, but was refused and one year later his application was successful and he started attending the college.
 Gentry went on to become a successful graduate from Central Saint Martins in London in 2006.

 The artist’s floppy disc paintings present a series of Generation X portraits on canvases.
 They are made from used computer disks, with a metal hub which serves as the subject’s deeply un-humanlike eye.
-The handwritten labels are just an addition to his haunting renderings, together with the disks’ original blue, black, or grey color.
-Gentry’s source of the discs were entirely public donations.
-This series represents Gentry’s first venture into what has been called ‘social art’.
+The handwritten labels are just an addition to his haunting renderings, together with the disks’ original blue, black, or gray color.
+These series represent Gentry’s first venture into what has been called the social art.
 At the same time archaeological and evocative, the series turns form and function inside out.
 The whole idea of representing new and upgraded species reflects the real necessity of political and social transformation in order of achieving humanity betterment.

 Film Negative and X-ray Artworks